DOI-ONRR/doi-extractives-data/research/sprint-mightymoose/sprint-mightymoose_research-plan.md

 After a development pause to wait for multi-stakeholder group decisions on content and available datasets, the team is back in full-time business to continue site work.
 With this additional information about content and data, we have re-thought the site information architecture and have proposed changes to test.

 More information on the proposed information architecture is [here](https://github.com/18F/doi-extractives-data/issues/622).
-We have two versions of microcopy for the global nav to test.

 ### Metrics